 This document, together with the conditions in the EMPr, Environmental Authorisation, Water Use Authorisation, must be adhered to.

-The need for the development of the MMP stems from the operational requirements to maintain the attenuation dams and road crossings that are proposed as part of the housing development.
+The need for the development of the MMP stems from the operational requirements to maintain the attenuation dams, road crossings, wetlands and sections of the river.

 Responsible Party: